inpe-cdsr/catalog/README.md

 For each repository you cloned before, you need to build its development Docker image by following the instructions inside each repository: [catalog-frontend](https://github.com/inpe-cdsr/catalog-frontend), [catalog-backend](https://github.com/inpe-cdsr/catalog-backend), [inpe-stac](https://github.com/inpe-cdsr/inpe-stac) and [stac-compose](https://github.com/inpe-cdsr/stac-compose).

-Angular does not read environment variables because it is executed on the interface, then you need to create a JavaScript file with the necessary variables in development mode.
+Angular does not read environment variables because it is executed in the browser, then you need to create a JavaScript file with the necessary variables in development mode.
 In order to do that, get into the `catalog-frontend` volume folder, copy the environment file and edit it if it is necessary:

 ```
 $ cd catalog/volumes/catalog-frontend/ && \